Family is the most important resource and source of support in the life of a person with a developmental disability.

 Families are encouraged to plan for the future needs of their family member with a developmental disability.
 If you are interested in learning more about future planning and supplemental needs trusts you are encouraged to contact Nassau County AHRC Foundation.

-Our Family Seminar Series provides a year-long calendar of workshops, presented by professionals in the field, on topics that are important to families in their care and support of a person with a developmental disabilities.
-CLICK HERE for detailed full seminar listings and to sign up.
+Our InformMe provides a year-long calendar of workshops, presented by professionals in the field, on topics that are important to families, advocates and the community.

 The Sibling Group is for adult brothers and sisters who have a sibling receiving services through AHRC Nassau.
 Meetings often present a topic of interest, serve to support one another and offer guidance based on real-life experience.
 A staff member is available to offer support and discuss current life challenges/concerns.
 Come join us!
 Siblings meet four times a year.
-To learn more, call 516.293.2016 ext.
-5492.
+For meeting information, please contact Colleen Tapia at firstname.lastname@example.org

 At the age of 18, every person, regardless of any developmental disability, is legally considered to be emancipated and are recognized as an adult capable of acting in his/her self-interest.
 Under current NYS law, guardianship is appropriate for a person with an intellectual or developmental disability for whom it has been determined by two qualified professionals to be legally incapable of managing his/her own affairs, specifically concerning daily living, healthcare, residential, and/or financial decision-making.

 Parents of a child who meets the above criteria can consider establishing legal guardianship when their child reaches 18.
 Assistance with obtaining guardianship for a family member with a developmental disability is available, as is assistance with future care planning.